 - Vitamin C - for keeping your immune system healthy

 - Vitamin D - for decreasing inflammation and boosting immune response

-- Zinc - for a healthy immune system, and relief from common cold
+- Zinc - for a healthy immune system, and relief from the common cold

 Please read the labels of these medicines carefully to know about their side effects, dosage, and frequency.
 Also, consult your doctor before starting on any of these.

 Handwashing and hand sanitizing are considered to be simple yet effective ways to prevent the spread of pathogens, including viral and bacterial infections.
 The CDC recommends that you rub your hands frequently before touching your face, eyes, nose, and mouth.
 In case you are not able to wash your hands due to no access to running water or soap, make sure you rub your hands with sanitizers with at least 60% alcohol content.
 Buy a few bottles of sanitizers and keep them at various places in your home like your kitchen countertop (away from the gas stove), restroom, work desk, dining table, and living room.